- Related links

 - mercury reduction rule, ch.
 NR 106.

-Public school nurses should consult the Department of Public Instruction's guidance on disposal of medications (Scroll down to Administrative Resources, then look under the Miscellaneous column.)
+Public school nurses should consult the Department of Public Instruction's guidance on disposal of medications.

 Reducing pharmaceutical waste